 How to Clip on YouTube Live

-When visiting a YouTube video you’ll be greeted by a new “Clip” button next to the like and dislike buttons.
+When visiting a YouTube video you’ll be greeted by a new “Clip” icon next to the like and dislike buttons.
 Once you click this you’ll begin editing your 60 second YouTube clip.

 Lastly, if you click to view the clip, it will play the segment you have clipped and will also give you the option to either share the clip on other platforms or watch the entire video.